 When you’re ready to make an offer on your dream home, your realtor will write the offer, outlining the price and terms you wish to offer.
 Hopefully, the seller accepts the offer but it can be rejected or tossed back to you with a counter-offer.
 “Once all details are agreed by both parties and signed you have a fully ratified contract,” says Sniscak.

 It’s time to show how serious you are about buying the house with earnest money, also known as a good faith deposit.
 “This money shows that a buyer is willing to sacrifice money to put toward a home’s down payment thereby hoping to secure the purchase of a property,” says Trickey.
 The money is credited to the balance due at closing when certain conditions have been met, or refunded in the event the offer is not accepted.
 Our best tips for first-time homebuyers.

 Inspectors dig a little deeper into the key elements of the home and check specifics including plumbing, electrical, bugs, and foundation.
 “Inspections are performed by trained and certified professionals and should not be confused with an appraisal,” says Allen Shayanfekr, CEO and co-founder of Sharestates, an online real estate investment company.
 “Home inspections consider the condition of the home while appraisals consider value.”
-Here’s how to hire a qualified home inspector.

 An appraisal is the home’s value, based on an independent third party.
 “The appraiser looks at the worth of the home by examining the recent sales prices of comparable homes in the area and making adjustments for the unique aspects of the home being appraised,” says Trickey.